CodeGRAG: Bridging the Gap between Natural Language and Programming Language via Graphical Retrieval Augmented Generation: Experiments

 \subsection{Setup}

-In this paper, we evaluate \modelname with the widely used HumanEval-X \citep{zheng2023codegeex} dataset, which is a multi-lingual code benchmark.
+In this paper, we evaluate \modelname with the widely used HumanEval-X\footnote{https://github.com/THUDM/CodeGeeX} \cite{zheng2023codegeex} dataset, competition-style CodeForce\footnote{https://paperswithcode.com/sota/code-generation-on-apps} and APPS\footnote{https://arxiv.org/pdf/2105.09938v3} \cite{hendrycks2021measuring} datasets.
 We use greedy decoding strategy to do the generation.
 The evaluation metric is Pass@1.
+More details of the retrieval pool and the finetuning settings can be found in Section~\ref{app:setup} in the Appendix.